 There are many other music festivals in Portugal, from north to south (and islands), that attract thousands of festival-goers every year.
 Discover some other festivals below!

-Super Bock Super Rock is over 20 years old and is another festival to take place in the Portuguese capital.
+Super Bock Super Rock is over 20 years old and is another festival that takes place in the Portuguese capital.
 During three days in July, thousands of people go to the north bank of Tagus river to watch and listen to some of their favourite performers.

-Located 20 km away from the centre of Lisbon, EDP Cool Jazz stands out from many others because the preferred music genres are jazz, blues, soul and funk.
-Aside from that, this festival takes place in two different locations, of significant historical importance: the Parque dos Poetas (Poets Park) and the Jardins do Marquês de Pombal (Marquês de Pombal Gardens), both in Oeiras.
+Located 20 km away from the centre of Lisbon, Cool Jazz stands out from many others because the preferred music genres are jazz, blues, soul and funk.
+Aside from that, this festival takes place in two different locations of significant historical importance: at the Parque dos Poetas (Poets Park) and at the Jardins do Marquês de Pombal (Marquês de Pombal Gardens), both in Oeiras.

 We can’t forget other music festivals in Portugal such as MEO Marés Vivas, located on the beautiful south bank of Douro river and facing Porto; Sol da Caparica Festival in Almada; NOS Summer Opening, one of the youngest Portuguese summer festivals that takes place in the “pearl of the Atlantic”, the island of Madeira; and the hard rock and heavy metal festivals VOA and Vagos Metal Fest.